-The exercises of sub-section III.1 are replicated for the total and each of the sectors separately.
+The exercises of sub-sections 3.1.1 and 3.1.2 are replicated for the total and each of the sectors separately.
 Figure 4 presents the cross correlations of the current situation and expectation indices for each sector, while table 5 reports the ADL model results for the general current business situation and the general business expectations, respectively.